 • Research Design & Methodology for Interdisciplinary Applied Research (5 credits)

-- Master Thesis Block, 30 credits.
+- Master Thesis Semester, 30 credits.
 Spring semester.
 Graduation week with theses defenses takes place on campus in late May or early June.

 Up until 2017 the programme had a different outline, which is valid for students admitted up until 2017.
 Click here to view the old outline.